Next foreshore walk dates

 The sessions last about 2.5 hours.
 Timings are determined by the tide.
 Further detailed instructions and precise meeting point will be sent on booking.

 Proceeds above costs go towards Clayground’s creative projects engaging the public in clay and making.
-Clayground holds a group walk license from the Port of London Authority.
+Clayground holds a group walk licence and individual licences from the Port of London Authority.

 6th Jun 19